-- a.
-Which wave has the longer wavelength?

-- b.
-Calculate the wavelengths of the two radiations

-- c.
-Which wave has the higher frequency and larger photon energy?

-- d.
-Calculate these values.

 - 9. Order the orbitals for a multielectron atom in each of the following lists according to increasing energy:

 - a.
-5p,5d
+5p ,5d

 - b.
 4s , 3p

 - c.
 6s , 4d

 - 10. According to the Aufbau principle, which orbital is filled immediately after each of the following in a multielectron atom?

 - a.
 4s

 - b.
 3d

 - c.
 5f

 - d.
 5p

 - 11. According to the Aufbau principle, which orbital is filled immediately before each of the following?

-- a.
-3p
+- а. Зр

 - b.
 4p

 - c.
 4f

 - d.
 5d

-- 12. Four possible electron configurations for a nitrogen atom are shown below, but only one represents the correct configuration for a nitrogen atom in its ground state.
+12. Four possible electron configurations for a nitrogen atom are shown below, but only one represents the correct configuration for a nitrogen atom in its ground state.
 Which one is the correct electron configuration?
 Which configurations violate the Pauli Exclusion Principle?
 Which configurations violate Hund's rule?